Why You Need Cyber Liability Insurance

 When businesses are hit by ransomware, it becomes clear in no time that they have to deal with a tarnished reputation, downtime, cover legal costs, possible regulatory fines, and make ransomware payments.
 But coverage from cyber liability insurance helps you avoid these costs.

 On top of all, your cyber liability insurance triggers an incident response that includes a thorough investigation to speed up the data recovery process.
 When it comes to cyber liability insurance, you should purchase policies for your business and as well as for your third-party customers.

 Why Organizations Must Get Cyber Liability Insurance?

-According to an extensive data breach research report, the average data breach accounts for $3.9 billion in losses.
+According to an extensive data breach research report, the average data breach accounts for $4.24 million in losses.
 These costs can include continuity costs, remediation, fees, and lost business.
 Often, the costs are high enough to put an end to a business.
 With cyber risk insurance, organizations don’t need to incur these costs.

 A survey from Microsoft and Mash highlights that more organizations are purchasing cyber liability insurance than ever to avoid potential data loss costs.
 In fact, almost 50% of businesses now have cyber risk insurance and feel confident about their policies to cover costs in case of a cyber attack.

 Since ransomware attacks continue to increase at an alarming rate, more businesses now want to invest in cyber liability insurance.
 It is, however, still startling that half of the businesses in the US don’t have any type of cyber risk insurance.
 At some point, your organization needs to make sure that your current policies should cover a potential cyber event and invest in cyber liability insurance.

 Make Cyber Risk Insurance Part of Your Risk Mitigation Strategy